salsifis/vim-transpose/README.markdown

 transposition) blocks of text, words, delimited text, or lines that you can tokenize with a custom pattern.

-vim-transpose is written in pure vimscript (no need for Python nor Perl).
+vim-transpose is written in pure VimL (no need for Python nor Perl).

 ![Transposition examples](https://github.com/salsifis/vim-transpose/blob/master/screenshots/demo.png?raw=true)